- J.D., University of Texas, 1992, with honors

 AREAS OF PRACTICE:

-Mr. Friedman’s practice encompasses land use and commercial litigation.
+Mr. Friedman’s litigation and consulting practice encompasses complex commercial, real estate, CEQA, land use, public agency and education matters.
 Mr. Friedman was recognized again this year, for the fifth consecutive year, as a Northern California Super Lawyer for environmental and business litigation.
 Super Lawyers lists the top five percent of attorneys in a state or region who have attained a high level of recognition and professional achievement.

 Mr. Friedman’s commercial litigation practice encompasses a broad range of complex contract disputes, including purchase and sale agreements for real property, goods or services, lease agreements, development agreements and insurance coverage/bad faith matters.
 Earlier this year, he was co-lead counsel in obtaining a multi-million dollar verdict for his client in a breach of contract matter following a one-month trial.
 He presently represents several large corporations, cities and small businesses in a variety of commercial litigation matters.